≡ Menu

 Now…

-But what really distinguishes the Turkish Van cat breed from other cat breeds is their coloring.
+But their coloring distinguishes the Turkish Van cat breed from other cat breeds.

 You see…

 Turkish Cats are very social and affectionate animals.
-They love their family, though they may be extra loyal to some of them.
-So, don’t be surprised if your Van plays favorites particularly if one person is always responsible for feeding him or her.
+They love their family, though they may be extra loyal to some.
+So, don’t be surprised if your Van plays favorites, mainly if one person is always responsible for feeding them.

-A large cat breed, they’re actually pretty active and playful from the time they’re kittens until they’re old and grey.
-Whether they’re playing with people or animals, they enjoy both types of company.
+Now, for such a large cat breed, they’re active and playful, from kittens until they are old and grey.
+Whether playing with people or animals, they enjoy both types of company.
 They’re very athletic and love to roam around and play with toys.
-This is why, if you do choose to adopt a Turkish Van, you may find it difficult to keep him indoors particularly if he is supposed to be an “indoor only” cat.
+This is why, if you adopt a Turkish Van, you may find it challenging to keep him indoors, mainly if he is supposed to be an “indoor only” cat.

 Which is a bit funny…